 At the expand stage, creating unique, company-specific content that interests each potential buyer within the organization is important.
 Whether your product is for marketers, operations leaders, or anyone else, ensuring that you identify and engage with everyone in the buying decision is crucial to winning a customer.

 Consider the challenges each of your stakeholders faces in order to create compelling content.
 For example, Finance may be concerned with pricing, while Operations might be focused on user access, ease of use, and security.
 With this context, you can create targeted content and interactions that match each individual's concerns and challenges.

 Next, you want to nurture bonds with a few stakeholders who can serve as advocates within the organization.
-The modern buyer is not looking for more information about products or services and can tune out information they don’t want to hear.
-So it’s up to both Marketing and Sales here to provide value -- and talk about the product when and where necessary.
+The modern buyer can tune out information they don’t want to hear.
+So it’s up to both marketing and sales here to provide value — and talk about the product when and where necessary.

 Finally, reporting at the account level can give you data on what's working, what's not, and how to improve over time.
-Within HubSpot, you can report on company growth, revenue, job titles, engagement levels, and much more -- all at the account level.
+With HubSpot ABM software, you can report on company growth, revenue, job titles, engagement levels, and much more — all at the account level.

 For more information about how to align ABM with inbound, as well as some tactics for stellar account-based marketing tactics, be sure to check out this ultimate guide.